huynguyencong/DataCache/README.md

 ### Compatible
 - iOS 8 or later (if you want to use it on iOS 7, you can add files manually)
-- Swift 2.0 or later
+- Swift 3.x (version 1.2 and later), Swift 2.x (version 1.1 and prior)

 ### Usage
 #### Cocoapod